Hoshu-Dojo/hoshudojo.com/README.md

-This site uses Jekyll (https://jekyllrb.com/docs/).
+This site was built using the static site generator, 11ty (Eleventy).

-Run from the root with the following:
+To run locally, use...

 ```
-bundle exec jekyll serve
+npm start
 ```